ezyang/nvprof2json/README.md

   could.
 If you have some info you need, look at some of the sample database row outputs and see which has the information you're looking for.

+* This Python script isn't written particularly efficiently.
+Could be made much faster!

+* The JSON output can become quite big.
+Does chrome://tracing support a binary format?
+If so, we should use that.